Naturah/naturah-shopify-theme/README.md

 # Naturah Shopify Theme

-A modern, custom Shopify theme for Naturah's online store featuring natural and organic products, with headless e-commerce capabilities and a community gallery for watercolor artwork sharing.
+A modern, custom Shopify theme for Naturah's online store featuring natural and organic products, with a clean design and a focus on showcasing watercolor kits and crafts.

 ## Architecture

-This project combines Shopify's Online Store 2.0 architecture with a Next.js headless implementation:
+This project uses Shopify's Online Store 2.0 architecture:

+- Traditional Shopify theme using Liquid templates
-- Shopify backend for product management, checkout, and customer accounts
+- Tailwind CSS for styling and utility classes
+- Custom functionality implemented within Shopify's ecosystem
-- Next.js frontend for custom UI and enhanced user experience
+- Potential for custom apps to be integrated as needed
-- Community features for watercolor artwork sharing

 ## Development Setup